 - Main bearings are same OD and ID as MG bearings.
 Only 2 shells per journal instead of 4 or 6.

 - Available in STD as well as 010, 020, 030, 040, 060.

 The block and caps installed with no shims will require align boring.
 The housing bore in block is to be 1.7705/1.7710. the finish 60-90 mico inches ra.

 The back of the rear main bearing block and cap portions are to be counter bored 2.250 OD and .125 deep.
 Now remove cap and counter bore block only on front of rear main 2.250 OD and 125 deep.

 Remove all caps and cut slots in block and caps for aligning lugs.

-Place bearings in block and caps check that aligning lugs and oil holes fit correctly some blocks mainly early 28 may require elongating oil holes in bearings.
+Place bearings in block and caps check that aligning lugs and oil holes fit correctly.
+Some blocks, mainly early 28, may require elongating oil holes in bearings.
 80 percent alignment is good.

 Fit thrust washers in block and cap.
-Now file any portion that extends higher then parting line.
+Now file any portion that extends higher than parting line.
 File large bevel on both edges of front thrust washer 1 only (the contact face of crankshaft thrust) A square edge will cause oil to be wiped from crankshaft.
 On the back of the rear main it recommended to use 2 thrust washers and 1 of the washers should be doweled to block or cap to prevent rotating.
 The counter bore holds washers in place, crankshaft keeps them in position.
 The dowel keeps the rear from rotating and the cap keeps front from rotating.
 Thrust washers are not to be secured to block or cap as this can cause end loading and premature wear.
-I recommend a small amount of RTV sealer be used on out side edges of rear main cap to prevent leaks.
+I recommend a small amount of RTV sealer be used on outside edges of rear main cap to prevent leaks.